OpenPrinting/pappl-retrofit/README.md

 library are available in the [Snap Store](https://snapcraft.io/search?q=OpenPrinting).

-The included example Printer Application is also not suitable to get snapped, as it simply points its search directories to the PPD, filter, and backend locations of a conventionally (not the Snap) installed CUPS, to make all installed drivers available in a Printer
+The included Legacy Printer Application is also not suitable to get snapped, as it simply points its search directories to the PPD, filter, and backend locations of a conventionally (not the Snap) installed CUPS, to make all installed drivers available in a Printer